Budgeting Made Easy

 Dawn Meehan, financial tips

 Every budget also has three basic types of expenses.
 Fixed expenses and flexible expenses are both necessities.
-But fixed expenses have a set cost that stays the same every month, like mortgage or rent payments and insurance.
-Flexible expenses are also necessities, but the cost varies month to month, like for groceries or your electric bill.
+Fixed expenses, like mortgage or rent payments and insurance, have a set cost that stays the same every month.
+Flexible expenses, like groceries or your electric bill, vary month to month.

 Discretionary expenses cover your wants.
 They also tend to have costs that change from month to month, but not always.
 For instance, a Netflix subscription has a consistent cost, but it’s not a necessity.
 A good budget should always keep wants separate, so it’s easier to cut back if you see you’re overspending.